 JOUR 480 Senior Capstone: Ethical and Spiritual Dimensions of Communication 3 hours.
-Course is designed to integrate skills and concepts from communication course work with ethical and spiritual principles through readings, written assignments, and assessment instruments.
+Designed to integrate skills and concepts from communication course work with ethical and spiritual principles through readings, written assignments, and assessment instruments.
 Students will complete portfolios that will include work samples and department exit exams along with a statement of what it means to be a Christian communicator.
 A service component may be included as part of the course.
-(Identical to COMM 480)